In the short term, there is no alternative to Kuznetsov

 Could something like this happen to future carrier forces?
 Alas, yes.

 two news for thought.

-The first one already appeared in the very first article on the topic: “According to Deputy Prime Minister Yu.
-Borisov, Russia is developing a vertical takeoff and draft aircraft”.
+The first one already appeared in the very first article on the topic: "According to Deputy Prime Minister Yuri Borisov, a vertical take-off and landing aircraft is being developed in Russia.".

 Second: on December 2, 2019, President Putin at a meeting on the problems of military shipbuilding stated:

 “In the coming years, it is necessary to actively increase combat capabilities fleet.
 In many respects, this depends on the planned entry into the combat structure of the Navy of frigates and submarines designed for the use of Zircon hypersonic missiles ... as well as destroyers and landing ships. "

 I must say that with all due respect to the personality of V.V.
 It is impossible not to miss Putin, that achieving dominance at sea and in the air is a prerequisite for the use of landing ships and landing as such.
 And this outside the base combat radius aviation can only be achieved with the help of naval aviation.
 However, the "Fundamentals", according to which we should still have aircraft carriers, he approved.